dd32/td-gh-ex/readme.txt

 Ability to use the Archy theme in your site.

 == Upgrade Notice ==

+= v1.5 =
+We updated all functionality for wordpress 3.9.
+We fixed a bug for the search form in the sidebar and in the search template.

 = v1.4 =
 Created archy.pot file without any translation.